michaelcourcy/k10-bulk-restore/README.md

-## Fork from the k10-bulk-restore
+## Fork from the k10-bulk-restore Mohandass project

 this project is a fork of https://github.com/smohandass/k10-bulk-restore.

-In this fork we only restore namespace, role, rolebinding, quota and limirange to allow application teams to access their namespaces in the Kasten UI and finish the restore of their applaication.
+In this fork we only restore namespaces, roles, rolebindings, quotas and limitranges to allow application teams to access their namespaces in the Kasten UI and finish the restore of their application.

 # Kasten Bulk Restore